 The incredible Chichu Art Museum alone is worth the visit, but in addition to the island’s many art offerings, one of the highlights is a stay at the coveted Benesse House, which doubles as a museum and hotel.

 Don’t miss the day trip from Naoshima to the neighboring art island of Teshima, home to — among other highlights — the breathtaking Teshima Art Museum.

 Day 13.
 The Izu Peninsula: Slow down at a luxurious traditional ryokan

 As your Japan adventure begins to wind down, there is no better stop than a traditional ryokan (Japanese-style inn) with soothing onsen.
 Japan is blessed with more than its fair share of rejuvenating hot springs, and a wonderful culture of hospitality has arisen around them.

 One of the best places to experience a luxury ryokan stay is in the Izu Peninsula (located within easy reach of Tokyo), home to pristine forests, rugged coastlines, and dozens of top-quality ryokans.

 After a rejuvenating soak in the healing waters, put on your yukata (robe) and you’ll be treated to a lavish, multi-course kaiseki dinner.
 Enjoy a dreamy sleep before your return to Tokyo tomorrow.

-Your final day begins with an early-morning soak in the open-air onsen, and an unforgettable Japanese breakfast.
+Begin your final day with an early-morning soak in the onsen, and an unforgettable Japanese-style breakfast.

-Then it’s time for the easy and pleasant train trip to Tokyo, where you’ll spend your last few hours in Japan.
+Then it’s time for your easy and pleasant trip back to Tokyo, where you’ll spend your last few hours in Japan.

 Come back again soon!
 Arigatou gozaimashita!